usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-4a.md

 Your main method must be placed in a class named `Driver`.
 The `Driver` class should accept the following **additional** command-line arguments:

-  - `-url seed` where `-url` indicates the next argument `seed` is the seed URL your web crawler should initially crawl to build the inverted index.
+  - `-html seed` where `-html` indicates the next argument `seed` is the seed URL your web crawler should initially crawl to build the inverted index.

-      If the `-url` flag is provided, your code should **enable multithreading** with the default number of worker threads even if the `-threads` flag is not provided.
+      If the `-html` flag is provided, your code should **enable multithreading** with the default number of worker threads even if the `-threads` flag is not provided.

   - `-max total` where `-max` is an *optional* flag that indicates the next argument `total` is the total number of URLs to crawl (including the seed URL) when building the index.
 Use `1` as the default limit if this flag is not provided or is not provided with a valid value.